Shani-Rabi/Turtlebot---navigation-through-a-maze-moving-a-blue-obstacale-which-blocks-the-way/README.md

    enough place (0.3 cm) for the robot to move forward - Do so.
 Otherwise, turn 60 degress back + 60 degrees to the left and check the second side this time.
    If there's no place in both side, try turning less then 60 degrees (tries 3 different degrees).
-6. After moving forward, turn back to face the blue box - then move forward and push it.
+6. After moving forward, turn around to face the blue box - then move forward and push it.
 7. The robot would move backward a bit, then resume the navigation to the end.